-Fermented Pineapple Tepache Drink Recipe
+Easy Fermented Pineapple Tepache Drink Recipe

-Not only is Tepache Fermented Pineapple Drink a healthy and delicious way to get some extra probiotics into your diet, it’s also great way to utilize the scraps from your pineapple!
-Learn how to make this easy fermented drink with 2 ingredients in just 3 days!
+Not only is Tepache a healthy and delicious way to get some extra probiotics into your diet, it’s also great way to utilize the scraps (like pineapple skins) from your pineapple!
+Learn how to make this Easy Fermented Pineapple Tepache Drink Recipe with 2 ingredients in just 3 days and have a homemade sparkling soft drink without any of the unhealthy ingredients!

 One thing I’ve become very versed in over the past 12 years since I started this blog is Fermented Foods.
-Did you know that I have 2 published cookbooks, one Fermented Foods at Every Meal is dedicated to teaching you why Fermented Foods are beneficial and how to easily sneak them into every meal!!
+Did you know that I have 2 published cookbooks?
+Fermented Foods at Every Meal is dedicated to teaching you why Fermented Foods are beneficial and how to easily sneak them into every meal!!

 What is Tepache?

 In Mexico, tepache is usually sold as a chilled drink by street vendors.
 In the U.S., it is sold in juice bars in the Mexican American communities of the Southwestern United States.
+Tepache is becoming more popular with old fashioned preservation techniques like Fermentation, becoming a main stream cooking skill in average kitchens now!

 The fermentation process for making tepache is simple and quick, which makes tepache a drink readily produced at home and with an easy addition, you can transform traditional Tepache into a sparkling beverage!
 Not to be confused with pineapple beer or pineapple vinegar.